-Recurring revenues from the sale of our SaaS solutions, from subscriptions to our term software solutions, and from providing support for these solutions increased by \$15.0 million, or 28%, compared to the same period in the prior year.
+Recurring revenues from the sale of our SaaS solutions, from subscriptions to our term software solutions, and from providing support for these solutions increased by \$17.9 million, or 26%, in the three months ended September 30, 2023 compared to the same period in the prior year.

-Our SaaS and support revenues grew \$13.3 million, or 31%, in the three months ended September 30, 2022 compared to the same period in the prior year, due to sales to new clients and expansion of existing clients from both cross-selling and upselling sales motions.
+Our SaaS and support revenues grew \$16.2 million, or 29%, in the three months ended September 30, 2023 compared to the same period in the prior year, due to sales to new clients and expansion of existing clients from both cross-selling and upselling sales motions.
 The continuation of clients migrating from using our on-premise solutions to our cloud solutions also contributed to the growth.

-Subscription license revenues increased by \$1.7 million, or 16%, in the three months ended September 30, 2022 compared to the same period in the prior year, largely driven by customers' annual renewals of expiring multi-year contracts.
+Subscription license revenues increased by \$1.7 million, or 14%, in the three months ended September 30, 2023 compared to the same period in the prior year, reflecting larger multi-year renewals, as well as annual renewals on multi-year contracts upon expiration of their initial term and CPI-based price increases on annual renewals.